 10 h Switzerland and the Third Reich

-Diplomatic, military, economic and financial issues
+Diplomatic, military, economic and financial stakes

 Thomas Maissen

-Jakob Tanner, Professor Emeritus, University of Zurich
+Jakob Tanner, professor emeritus, University of Zurich

-Switzerland information platform on persecution and genocide, and Jewish organizations
+Switzerland’s information platform on persecution and genocide, and Jewish organizations

 Jacques Picard,